Ikanant/Software-Engineering-Notes/01-Languages/JavaScript/Advanced JavaScript/002_03 - Object Orienting.md

     c.  .constructor.prototype (HACK)

 **Inheritance**

 When dealing with common Object Oriented programming we were tought to think of classes as blue prints.
 What does this mean?
 Well, in general a class only contained the characteristics of such class, and when we instanciated the class we pretty much made COPIES (physical) from that blue print.
 Later on we were able to make changes to such classes and did not need to worry about the status of the original blue print at all.
 For example, if an architect creates a blue print of a builder and a constructor builds such building, that physical building is not connected in any way to the blue print.
 If they deside to demolish the last floor, it doesn't mean that every time a new building is going to get constructed from the blueprint is going to be missing the last floor information.
 In JavaScript this is different...

 Inheritance means: COPY......so, if JavaScript copying does not exists....then we should not call it inheritance

-So, rather than stating that JavaScript has inheritance, we can say JavaScript has *[Bhavior Delegation]{.underline}*
+So, rather than stating that JavaScript has inheritance, we can say JavaScript has *[Bhavior Delegation]*

 **OLOO**

 So far we have learned a way to \"practice\" some sort of inheritance by using Prototypes.....the way we have done it though has been a bit confusing a lengthy....right now we can learn how to go a bit a head....and simplify things a little...

 OLLO: **O**bjects **L**inked to **O**ther **O**bjects

 ![](002_03_-_Object_Orienting_002.png)

 **Quiz**

 1. How is JavaScripts \[\[Prototype\]\] chain not like traditional/classical inheritance?